Understanding the system - Logistics extension

 - Option 1:

-- Delivery partners offer standard services such as air, surface, and heavy.
+- DP offers standard services such as air, surface, and heavy.

-- Sellers subscribe to these services through the respective delivery partner's panel or portal, which may vary in process.
+- Sellers subscribe to these services through the respective DP's panel or portal, which may vary in process.

 - The extension should provide an interface for sellers to view the list of services and input their credentials to enable these services.

-- This credential data input or form is specific to the respective delivery partner, and those details need not be exposed or sent to platform.
+- This credential data input or form is specific to the respective DP, and those details need not be exposed or sent to the platform.

-- On the platform, these services are known as schemes.
-Each scheme is unique to a delivery partner, and many sellers can utilise these services.
+- These services are known as schemes on the platform.
+Each scheme is unique to a DP, and many sellers can utilize these services.
 When a seller subscribes to a scheme, it is called an account on the platform.

-- The extension must ensure these schemes are created beforehand, informed to platform and loaded when the seller tries to install the extension.
+- The extension must ensure these schemes are created beforehand, informed to the platform, and loaded when the seller tries to install the extension.

 - It is the extension’s responsibility to inform the platform whenever a seller enables a service by creating an account.